rohan-maang/Real_Time-Data_Recording_Finance_Advisor_Hands-free-TTS-STT-_Ollama/README.md

 # Finance Advisor Application

 ## Overview
+This project is a combined skill representation of data science (data handling, processing etc.), AI handling i.e. working with the model and bending it in a way to work the way the project requires.

 The Finance Advisor Application is a GUI-based tool designed to interactively guide users through their financial planning and investment decisions.
 The application leverages various libraries and APIs for audio processing, speech-to-text transcription, and natural language processing.

+It is a totally hands-free experience, the user does not have to type anything, and the user's speech will be transcribed using AssemblyAI's API key.
+The responses by the model will also be spoken out.

 ## Features